akashkriplani/tic-tac-toe/README.md

 # Getting Started with React Tic Tac Toe Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is a simple react application which simulates the functionality of a Tic Tac Toe game.
+The user can also traverse and go back to a particular step and then continue the game from there.

 ## Available Scripts